-Back in November, talking about a different type of max_allowed_packet problem.
+Back in November, I filed MySQL bug 67448, talking about a different type of max_allowed_packet problem.

 See, an application had put data into the database, but could not retrieve it without getting max_allowed_packet.
 With the help of some really smart community folks (named Jesper Hansen, Brandon Johnson and Shane Bester), we determined that MySQL actually has 2 different max_allowed_packet settings: client and server.